-Each week, we'll introduce a new journalist or editor.
-They'll cover a variety of beats and areas, ranging from high-tech to health, but our primary focus will be on journalists covering business.
-We'll also include a literary agent every four to six weeks (for those of you who have rightly realized that the best positioning often involves publishing a book—whether you're an individual, foundation director, high-level manager, or CEO) and an occasional producer from a top radio or television show.
+Each week, for five months, we'll introduce a new journalist or editor.
+They'll cover a variety of beats and areas, ranging from entrepreneurship to health, but our primary focus will be on journalists covering business.
+We'll also include two literary agents (for those of you who have rightly realized that the best positioning often involves publishing a book—whether you're an individual, foundation director, high-level manager, or CEO) and possibly a producer from a top television show.

-Here's a partial list of journalists and editors who will look at your business in the next session of the Expertizing® Publicity Forum:
+Here's a partial list of journalists and editors who will look at your book or business in the next session of the Expertizing® Publicity Forum:

 - Business columnist, New York Times